 Completely stop using opioids.
 When we suggest using these modalities to patients who are using opioids to manage their chronic pain, often the response is, “Oh, I’ve already tried that and it didn’t work.”
-When I hear that, I respond by asking, “Were you taking opioids when you were trying these alternatives?”
+In those cases, we may respond by asking, “Were you taking opioids when you were trying these alternatives?”
 The answer is always yes.

 All of these other alternative modalities are much more effective once somebody is off of opioids.
-I can’t explain why this is so, but I suspect it has to do with the pathways that these methods use to promote pain relief.
+We suspect this has to do with the pathways that these methods use to promote pain relief.
 For example, yoga therapy is helpful for some people with chronic pain, but it bypasses our body’s built-in opioid system altogether.
 It works through a completely different mechanism.
-My guess is, when the opioid system is activated, it just doesn’t allow these other pain relief systems to work as effectively.
+It would be reasonable to believe when the opioid system is activated, it just doesn’t allow these other pain relief systems to work as effectively.

 Connect with others who are also managing their chronic pain.
-I run group therapy sessions for people who experience chronic pain, where people are able to talk about their pain with other people who have similar issues.
-This seems to be extraordinarily helpful.
-Again, I can’t really explain why, though I suspect, since chronic physical pain is experienced by the brain as a form of emotional pain, sharing this pain, and having other people listen and truly understand, somehow makes the pain less burdensome.
+When people are able to talk about their pain with other people who have similar issues, it seems to be extraordinarily helpful.
+Since chronic physical pain is experienced by the brain as a form of emotional pain, sharing this pain, and having other people listen and truly understand, somehow makes the pain less burdensome.

 We Can Do Better

-My understanding of chronic pain has matured drastically in the years that I’ve been treating those with chronic pain who also suffer from a substance use disorder.
-It is my belief that chronic pain is a biopsychosocial condition very much like addiction.
+Our understanding of chronic pain has matured drastically in the years through treating those with chronic pain who also suffer from a substance use disorder.
+Chronic pain is a biopsychosocial condition very much like addiction.
 That’s why the treatments are so often complementary, and that’s why they overlap so well.

-I used to be hesitant in talking about this, because I felt it was important to be in alignment with the standard thinking on pain management.
-I didn’t want to look like too much of a heretic.
-The problem is, the longer I do this, the more I believe the standard thinking about chronic pain management is just wrong.
-Over the next ten years, I would expect research will find additional non-pharmacological modalities of treating chronic pain and that we will have a whole new comprehension of what chronic pain is and how to deal with it.
+Over the next ten years, we expect research will find additional non-pharmacological modalities of treating chronic pain and that we will have a whole new comprehension of what chronic pain is and how to deal with it.